brittanybelle/dev-env/README.md

 ### What gets installed?

 Here's the full breakdown of what the `setup.sh` script runs:

 1. Update/upgrade apt-get packages
 2. Install python-setuptools (via apt-get)
 3. Install pip (via easy-install)
 4. Install virtualenv (via pip, system-wide)
 5. Install pyenv
 6. Install Python 2.7 and Python 3 (via pyenv)
+7. Configure git name, email and  default editor
 8. Install "cheat sheet" (included in this repo)

 ### Usage

 From your development machine, first download the repo.
-Next, edit the setup script as you please, then run it from within the `django-dev-env` directory with `./setup.sh`.
+Next, edit the setup script as you please, then run it from within the `django-dev-env` directory via `./setup.sh`.
 The full list of commands is:

 ```
 git clone https://github.com/brittanywelsh/django-dev-env.git